crypto-lake/analysis-sharing/.github/PULL_REQUEST_TEMPLATE.md

 Checklist:

-- [ ] CI passed -- the notebooks are runnable
+- [ ] CI passed -- the notebooks are runable
 - [ ] I added markdown intro description in the notebook header
 - [ ] ... and conclusions in the footer